top of page

 In the end, Yang Guang, the former Emperor Yang of Sui, was not allowed to suicide with dignity.

-Instead, he and his only alive son were assassinated by a betrayer from his army and were buried poorly in a crude coffin by his poor queen.
+Instead, he and his only living son were assassinated by a betrayer from his army and were buried poorly in a crude coffin by his poor queen.

-Those rebellions captured his queen, their only grandson, and her daughters, and soon they escaped to Tujue, the regime that had complied with Sui Empire before.
+Those rebellions captured his queen, their only grandson, and her daughters, who eventually escaped to Tujue, a regime that had previously cooperated with the Sui Empire.

 Years later, the next dynasty defeated Tujue and took Yang Guang's queen and other family members back to the capital city.